Managing Director, ICT Consultant and Business Advisor

 Responsibilities

-- Help customers understand computer hardware, software and practical purchase decisions.
+- Help customers understand computer hardware, software, accessories and practical purchase decisions.

-- Translate enthusiasm for technology into plain-language advice.
+- Translate enthusiasm for technology into clear, useful and commercially grounded advice.

-- Operate in a customer-facing retail environment with commercial expectations.
+- Operate in a customer-facing retail environment with sales, merchandising and service expectations.

 Outcomes